- Elevation: 2,635 m (8,645 ft)

 From Puncak Batu, the real peak is a further 500 metres away.
 This doesn’t sound like a lot but it actually takes about one hour.
 This terrain is very tough and occasionally dangerous, especially in wet weather, as you have to thread between knife-edge karst boulders that are very sharp indeed, and hop over deep chasms.
 Gloves very much recommended here.
 The scenery is pretty similar to the top of Gunung Mekongga in Southeast Sulawesi.

 Finally you will reach a small clearing with a smaller flagpole and flag and a pile of rocks including the remants of a triangulation pillar.
 There are no views here but at around 2,635m this is the true summit of Bur ni Kelieten!
 Just beyond the summit is an area suitable for 3 or 4 tents.
+The Bakosurtanal gives a summit elevation of 2,638.6m.

 It takes a similar time (one hour) to get back to Puncak Batu and a further 3 hours down to Pos Pinus.
 From there to the lake road is a further hour.
 When you add up all the times you can see that it woul technically be possibly to do this as a day-hike if you set out before first light.
 However, best weather for good views from Puncak Batu is likely to be early to mid-morning.